-Honors Art and Civilization
+Honors Art and Civilization 54 hours lecture

 Prerequisite: Qualification for the Honors Program.
+Recommended Preparation:

 Qualification through the English Assessment Process at an ENGL 1 level or completion of ENGL 105 or ESL 34 and READ 82.

 This course is an historical approach to painting, sculpture, and architecture from Renaissance to modern times, emphasizing the relationship of art to concurrent philosophical, political, and social ideas.
 Discussions include key artists and their techniques.
 ART 1 is NOT a prerequisite.